StarAuraDraws/markdown-project/page1.md

 > *"In ancient times cats were worshipped as gods; they have not forgotten this."* — Terry Pratchett

-Cats are the silliest creatures on earth:
+Cats are the silliest creatures on earth.
+Heres a photo of the silliest cat I know!:

 ![Silly Cat](https://i.redd.it/wptahs74svgc1.jpeg)